 Troops surround army headquarters in Abidjan, seal off Bouake, over decision by leaders to drop demands for bonuses.

-The mutineers, most of them former rebel fighters who fought to bring President Alassane Ouattara to power, have sealed off Ivory Coast’s second largest city, Bouake, and used gunfire to break up protests against the revolt.
+The soldiers, most of them former rebel fighters who fought to bring President Alassane Ouattara to power, cut off access to Bouake on Friday, defying the army chief, who has threatened severe punishment if they did not return to barracks.

-The defence minister has vowed not to re-negotiate with the renegade troops, and public anger at the mutineers is growing.
+The defence minister has vowed not to negotiate with the renegade troops.